 Data analytics goes beyond just your business website, however.
-Email, social media and other forms of digital marketing can also provide data – data that can be used to improve your sales process.
+Email, social media and other forms of digital marketing can also provide data – data that can be used to improve your marketing efforts.

 Implement the Feedback

 Acquiring customer feedback is only half the battle.
 Unless you put the feedback to use, it's not going to prove beneficial.
-Or if customers say a competitor has a better price, maybe you can lower the price of your product or service or work to find a new product that is more competitive.
-You are bound to get get insight into what is and isn't important to your clients.
+Or if customers say a competitor has a better price, maybe you can offer an incentive or show the additional value for the additional price.
+You are bound to get insight into what is and isn't important to your clients.
 Even if you aren't able to make internal or product changes; at a minimum you will be learning about your clients, which will make you more effective when engaging with new prospects.